philipturner/ue5-nanite-macos/README.md

 UnrealBuildTool performs poorly with incremental builds of Unreal Engine, and each full recompilation takes about an hour with Xcode 13.
 I haven't validated whether it ran faster with Xcode 14 beta.
 I am trying to debug certain changes to the code because some results are unexpected.
 Here is a grid of all the combinations of conditions, along with the observed behavior.

-> Note: Later on, I forced UE5 to perform unity builds.
-These supposedly decrease compile time but allow for mistakes where you forget an `#include` directive.
-Under `~/.config/Unreal Engine/UnrealBuildTool/BuildConfiguration.xml`, I set the following XML tags to `true`: "bUseUnityBuild", "bForceUnityBuild", and "bUseUBTMakefiles".
-I'm not 100% sure this works, but I'm keeping my setup configured this way.

 - `NaniteAtomicsSupported()`: [RenderUtils.h](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RenderCore/Public/RenderUtils.h#L713-L743)
 - `GRHISupportsAtomicUInt64`: [RHI.cpp](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RHI/Private/RHI.cpp#L1391)